 Located on the Riverwalk in downtown Augusta, the Morris Museum of Art is the nation’s oldest museum dedicated to the art and artists of the American South.
-Its collection includes more than 5,000 works—paintings, works on paper, photographs, and sculptures – dating from the late-18th century to the present.
-In addition to the permanent collection galleries, the museum hosts more than a dozen temporary special exhibitions annually, as well as a rich variety of public programs such as special film screenings, symposiums, lectures, book signings, exhibition openings, tours, and special programs for Alzheimer’s patients and their caregivers.
+Its collection includes more than 5,000 works – encompassing paintings, works on paper, photographs, and sculptures – dating from the late-18th century to the present day.
+In addition to the permanent collection galleries, the museum hosts regular temporary exhibitions, as well as special film screenings, symposiums, lectures, book signings, and public tours.

 Delve deep into Augusta’s history

-For visitors to Augusta keen to learn about the city’s rich heritage, The Augusta Museum of History will leave you feeling as weighed down with fascinating facts as an encyclopaedia.
-Inside you’ll find a huge assortment of exhibited collections designed to educate people on the city’s evolution from its foundations to the present.
-Among the highlights is a quirky exhibition dedicated to history of golf in the area.
+For Augusta visitors keen to learn about the city’s long and illustrious history, the Augusta Museum of History is a veritable goldmine of fascinating information that paint a picture of the past.
+The museum’s huge assortment of exhibited collections, including artifacts, images, and dioramas, have been designed to educate people on the city’s evolution from its early foundations to the current day.
+Among the highlights is a quirky exhibit dedicated to Augusta’s rich golfing heritage.

-There are few more quintessentially American pursuits than catching a baseball game, and in Augusta you can do just that by attending a minor-league fixture at the RP Park stadium, home to the Augusta GreenJackets since 2019.
-There are plenty of food and refreshments stalls to keep you well satiated and, unlike at most European sporting events, spectators can even enjoy the action with a beer in their hand.
+There are few more quintessentially American pursuits than watching a baseball game, and in Augusta you can do just that by attending a fixture at the SRP Park stadium, located close to downtown Augusta and home to the Augusta GreenJackets Minor League Baseball team since 2019.
+As well as the on-field action, there are plenty of food and refreshments stalls to keep you well satiated and, unlike at most sporting events in Europe, spectators can even enjoy the game with a beer or two in their hand.

 Spanning some 1,100 acres, Phinizy Swamp Nature Park is an outdoor lover’s paradise, offering a captivating vantage point from which to take in the majesty of Augusta’s surrounding natural landscapes.
 As well as its visual appeal, the site has a huge amount of action-packed things to do, including bike riding, hiking and bird watching.
-For those with an interest in ecology, there’s also a dedicated water research campus and an environmental education center that’s open to visitors.
+For those with an interest in ecology, there’s also a dedicated water research campus and an environmental education centre.

 Attend an outdoor music concert

-Situated in the Evans Town Center Park, Lady Antebellum Pavilion has grown to become one of the city’s most popular concert venues since its creation back in 2011.
+Situated amid the green expanse of Evans Town Center Park, about 11 miles west of downtown Augusta, Lady Antebellum Pavilion has grown to become one of the city’s most popular concert venues since its creation back in 2011.
 The 7,000 capacity amphitheatre, which was named after the acclaimed band whose members grew up in Augusta, hosts a diverse programme of outdoor musical events throughout the year, featuring both emerging and established performers.